 This Jet Black 1967 Corvette is a numbers matching 427/435hp big block coupe.
 According to the trim tag, which appears to be original and untouched, this is a very rare and desirable true factory black car with correct red interior and red stinger hood.
-This was a body-off restoration that has just received newer paint and fresh enfine rebuild with less than 200 miles and receipts of the build.
-The engine of this gorgeious machine is date code correct 427/435hp block, correct numbers matching on the front of the pad as shown in pictures, with factory broach marks, topped off with correct Winters intake and tri-power 3x2 carburetor setup.
+This was a body-off restoration that has just received newer paint and fresh engine rebuild with less than 200 miles and receipts of the build.
+The engine of this gorgeous machine is date code correct 427/435hp block, correct numbers matching on the front of the pad as shown in pictures, with factory broach marks, topped off with correct Winters intake and tri-power 3x2 carburetor setup.
 This high horsepower big block is also validated by 6500 redline tachometer, 80 psi oil gauge, correct heavy duty suspension with sway bar and heavy duty half shafts.
 The engine sounds absolutely amazing through the rumble of the side exhaust.
 Equipped with power steering to track through those curvy roads and new power disc brakes to handle the power.
 Set off by turbine style bolt on wheels with redline tires.
 This corvette was showcased in climate controlled environment with very few miles driven since extensive restoration.
-Like most older corvettes there is no original paperwork and it has not been through the formal NCRS process; if it did, it would be priced significantly higher.
-Driving down the road in this beautiful black street beast it's an amzing car at an awesome price.EXTERIOR:
+Like most older corvettes, there is no original paperwork and it has not been through the formal NCRS process; if it did, it would be priced significantly higher.
+An award winning black 1967 Coupe with paper work and the same drive train just sold at Mecum Kissimmee 2018 for $583,000.
+I think ours looks just as nice for 1/4 of the price and has bolt ons wheels and gorgeous red leather interior.
+Driving down the road in this beautiful black American Dream Machine is an amazing experience at an awesome price.EXTERIOR:

 - True black car with a mirror like finish